-Register your flock – advised but not compulsory
+Register your flock – advised – but not Always compulsory

 The Government are encouraging everyone who keeps birds to sign up to the free poultry register.
-It is compulsory if you have 50 or more birds but voluntary otherwise.
-The links to the forms are here There is no intrusion or hoops to jump through.
-It is helpful.
+It is compulsory if you have a total of 50 or more birds of any species, but voluntary otherwise.
+The links to the forms are here There is no intrusion or hoops to jump through which is helpful.

 Symptoms of Avian Influenza